Matrix completion with column manipulation: Near-optimal sample-robustness-rank tradeoffs: Introduction

 This paper studies this precise problem.
-We do so by exploiting algebraic structure of the problem: the non-corrupted columns form a low-rank matrix, while the corrupted columns can be seen as a column-sparse matrix.
-Thus, the mathematical problem we address is to decompose a low-rank matrix from a column-sparse matrix, from only partial observations.
-Specifically, the problem this paper addresses is as follows.
-Suppose we are given a \emph{partially observed} matrix $M$, and we know that the full matrix can be decomposed as
+We do so by exploiting the algebraic structure of the problem: the non-corrupted columns form a low-rank matrix, while the corrupted columns can be seen as a column-sparse matrix.
+Thus, the mathematical problem we address is to decompose a low-rank matrix from a column-sparse matrix, based on only partial observation.
+Specifically, suppose we are given partial observation of a matrix $M$, which can be written as

 where $L_{0}$ is low-rank and $C_{0}$ has only a few non-zero columns.
-Here both components may have arbitrary magnitude; the rank and column/row space of $L_{0}$ as well as the number and positions of non-zero columns of $C_{0}$ are unknown.
-Can we efficiently recover the matrix $L_{0}$ on the non-corrupted columns, and also identify the non-zero columns of $C_{0}$?
-And, how does the number of corrupted columns impact the number of observations needed?
+Here the entries of $C_{0}$ may have arbitrary magnitude and can even be adversarially built; the column/row space of $L_{0}$ as well as the positions of non-zero columns of $C_{0}$ are unknown.
+With a subset of the entries of $M$ observed, can we efficiently recover $L_{0}$ on the non-corrupted columns, and also identify the non-zero columns of~$C_{0}$?
+And, how do the rank and the number of corrupted columns impact the number of observations needed?

-We provide an affirmative answer to the first question, and provide finite sample performance bounds that move towards answering the second.
-We give a convex optimization formulation, and sufficient conditions for when this optimization problem yields exact recovery of $L_0$, and identification of the corrupted columns.
-In particular, our results imply the following: if we observe only a vanishing fraction of entries, our convex optimization-based algorithm recovers $L_0$ exactly even in the face of an increasing number of corrupted columns.
-If a constant fraction of the columns are corrupted, then our algorithm succeeds in identifying them and recovers $L_0$ exactly, but now requires a constant fraction of observed entries.
-We require the locations of the observed entries in the non-corrupted columns (i.e. in $L_0$) to be chosen uniformly at random; significantly however, we do not assume anything about the number or locations of observations for the corrupted columns.
+We provide an affirmative answer to the first question, and a quantitative solution to the second.
+In particular, we develop an efficient algorithm, which is based on a trimming procedure followed by a convex program that minimizes the nuclear norm and the $\ell_{1,2}$ norm.
+We provide sufficient conditions under which this algorithm provably recovers $L_{0}$ and identifies the corrupted columns.
+Our algorithm succeeds even when a vanishing fraction of randomly located entries are observed and a significant fraction of the columns are corrupted; moreover, the number of observations we need depends near optimally, in an information-theoretic sense, on the rank of $L_{0}$ and the number of corrupted columns.
+Significantly, we do not assume anything about the values nor the locations of observations on the corrupted columns.

+We note that our corruption model is very general.
+By making no assumption on the corrupted columns, our results cover, but are not limited to, adversarial manipulation.
+For example, the corrupted columns can also represent persistent noise and abnormal sub-populations that are not well modeled by a (known) probabilistic model.
+We discuss several such examples in Section~\ref{sec:app}.